VolleyManagement/volley-management/README.md

 * Summary of set up

-Project is VS 2012 solution.
+Project is VS 2017 solution.
+Any edition will suffice.

-* Configuration

-TBD
+Target framework is .NET 4.7.

 * Dependencies